 Moore Family Center

-The Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health is launching four new community-based projects selected that will receive funding through the Healthy Community Outreach Program.
+The Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health selects community-based projects to receive funding through the Healthy Community Outreach Program.

 Partners in this statewide program work to improve the nutrition and food environment in underserved communities across Oregon in collaboration with colleagues in the OSU Extension Service and local community health partners.
 The program’s goal is to empower local communities to work together to improve the lifelong health of Oregonians where they live, work, learn and play in ways that stimulate innovation and collaboration.